 Figure 2 – GSS workflow

-The flow of information through the GSS proceeds as follows:
+The flow of information through the GSS proceeds as follows.

 The “crowd”, on the left side of the figure, proposes changes to the data in the Source WFS-T which are posted to the CHANGEFEED.

 A user with the role of the “reviewer” would be notified of the new change proposal in the CHANGEFEED and using a GSS client would review and validate the proposed change.
 In this discussion it is assumed that a manual validation process occurs but this could just also well be an automated process.
 Once the proposed change has been reviewed and validate a decision is made concerning its disposition.